Horse and Train

-Horse and Train is a 1954 casein painting by Alex Colville.
-Described by Ray Cronin as being "among the most recognizable images in Canadian art", it is held at the Art Gallery of Hamilton in Hamilton, Ontario.
+Horse and Train is a casein painting by Canadian artist Alex Colville, from 1954.
+Described by Ray Cronin as being "among the most recognizable images in Canadian art", it is held at the Art Gallery of Hamilton, in Hamilton, Ontario.

 Description

+The painting depicts a dark horse approaching an oncoming train on an empty track.

-Horse and Train was inspired by both J. M. W. Turner's 1844 painting Rain, Steam and Speed – The Great Western Railway, as well as a couplet excerpt from South African poet Roy Campbell's 1949 poem:
+Horse and Train was inspired by both J. M. W. Turner's 1844 painting Rain, Steam and Speed – The Great Western Railway, as well as a couplet from South African poet Roy Campbell's 1949 poem "Dedication to Mary Campbell":